To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “The first set could have gone either way.
 It actually lifted our game and we started playing better and better,” Bob Bryan said.

 The American pair broke Bjorkman’s serve twice to win the second set.
-In the third, Bjorkman dropped his serve for the third time, and the Americans held the rest of the way.

 The best-of-five series will be decided on Sunday when Andy Roddick faces Thomas Johansson and James Blake takes on Joachim Johansson in the reverse singles.